AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 Team size: 5

 1. **Removing placeholder values for Person:** Currently Person uses a placeholder value for optional fields in the contact.
 I.e., if Alex Yeoh has a phone number only, the email and address fields will be replaced with a placeholder value instead of being blank.
 We plan to wrap each field in an Optional class so that it is able to handle empty values rather than leaving it with a placeholder value.
+2. **Person cards to be more visible for longer texts:** Currently, Person fields truncates some texts.
+For example, if the name exceeds a certain length, it will be truncated with a "...".
+It shall be updated in future iterations to be able to display the whole text field by using a scrolling mechanic to see the whole text field.
+3. **Standardise error messages for commands that use Index referencing:** Currently, commands that use index referencing do not return the same error message for different cases of index errors.
+Invalid cases include: out of bounds for addressbook, non-positive integers, non-integers.
+We plan to standardise the index error messages to the different cases of invalid index accordingly.